F113X/projects-documentation/docs/Eurorack/201-Dual-Attenuverters/index.md

 [TOC]

-**This is the first module in the 2XX series of 1U utility module**
+**This is the first module in the 2XX series of 1U utility modules**

 *Dual Attenuverters*